kubeflow/katib/sdk/python/v1beta1/README.md

 If you want to release new SDK version with updated API you have to ask anyone from [OWNERS](https://github.com/kubeflow/katib/blob/master/OWNERS) file to follow these steps:

-- Go to SDK directory: `cd sdk/python/v1beta1`
+- Go to the SDK directory: `cd sdk/python/v1beta1`

 - Update version in [`setup.py`](https://github.com/kubeflow/katib/blob/master/sdk/python/v1beta1/setup.py#L22)